-As soon as you think you've identified "the one", begin the booking process.
-You will likely have to submit a security deposit at time of reservation.
+When you feel you've found "the one", start the reservation process.
+You will probably have to submit a security deposit at time of booking.

 During your Stay

 - Enjoy your stay!
-Make sure that you protect the rental owner (and your things!) by keeping the rental locked up while you are away, just like you would in your own home.
+Make certain to protect the owner (and your stuff!) by keeping the rental secured while you are away, just like you would at home.

-- As soon as your things are all out, begin a walk-through of the property to make certain no damage occurred in the course of your stay.
-We advise walking through with the rental manager whenever feasible (this may not be possible)..
-If the property owner is not available, you'll want to take photos of the property to record its condition.
+- Once your things are all out, perform a walk-through of the rental to make sure no property damage occurred during your remain.
+Whenever you can, do this walk-out assessment with the property manager present.
+If the property manager is not available, make sure that you take photos of the property to record its condition.